ryanallen/words-of-my-perfect-teacher/README.md

 Changes in this edition:

 - Clickable contents, sections, and glossary.
-- Footnotes collapse under their paragraph; no page numbers.
+- Notes and footnotes appear inline, beneath the passage they annotate; no separate notes section or page numbers.
 - Dotted notes (e.g. [37.1](#37-1)) add context with source links.
 The [Vajrasattva](#vajrasattva) notes come from a three-month ngöndro retreat with <a href="https://www.drikungtucson.org/our-teachers/khenpo-tenzin/">Ven.
 Khenpo Tenzin</a>.
 - Numbered sections (e.g. *[The Three Defects of the Pot](#211-the-three-defects-of-the-pot)*) keep their number in the title.
 - British spellings → American (e.g. armour → armor).